 - Yorkshire Terrier

-Mixed breed dogs that are crossed with poodles (cavoodles, moodles, labradoodles etc.) are also known to be less likely to shed, but check and see what the coat looks like, as they could have a coat that is more similar to the other parent, rather than a poodle coat.
+Mixed breed dogs that are crossed with poodles (cavoodles, moodles, labradoodles etc.) are also considered non-shedding dogs, but check and see what the coat looks like as they could have a coat more similar to the other parent’s, rather than a poodle coat.

-Dogs with a short coat, such as the Labrador or Fox Terrier are high-shedders, as their coat grows to a certain length, then drops out.
+It is possible to find dogs that don’t shed at all.
+But if that’s too challenging, there are dogs with short coats that shed little, such as the Labrador or Fox Terrier are high-shedders, as their coat grows to a certain length, then drops out.
 This happens quicker for shorter hair length breeds.
 However for dogs such as golden retrievers, a known shedder, the hair can seem more plentiful because it is longer.
 That being said, there are some short-haired dogs that are low shedders including:

 - Boston Terrier